 δ is a transition function determining the next move as follows:

-δ:(Q × Σ) → (Σ × {L, R} × Q)
+.

 To give a more realistic representation of his computing machine, Turing described it as an abstract machine that is supplied with

 A one-way infinite and one-dimensional tape divided into squares each capable of carrying exactly one symbol.
 The tape is assumed to be arbitrarily extendable to the left and to the right to have as much tape as it needs for computation.